 Your third option would be to work with a buyer who is willing to help you tackle the liens and back property taxes you are facing.
 When working with a private buyer, make sure you are still receiving a fair price, no matter how desperate your situation might seem, you should always be treated fairly and receive an honest price.
 There are people who are experienced with purchasing tax delinquent properties.

 How Rescue Real Estate Help Can Help

 Rescue Real Estate Help is a team of professional homebuyers who can help you by purchasing your home outright.
 We will take care of the back taxes, liens and anything else that is stopping you from selling the house in the traditional manner.
 You don’t have to feel stuck, burdened or feel exhausted by the amount of debt you are facing.
-We have worked with people all over the San Antonio area who were dealing with property tax problems.
+We have worked with people all over the South Texas area area who were dealing with property tax problems.
 Let us help you by using our knowledge and expertise to get you out of the situation fast!